olofk/fusesoc/readme.md

 A collection of cores together with a top-level is called a system, and systems can be simulated or passed through the FPGA vendor tools to build a loadable FPGA image.

-Currently FuseSoc supports simulations with ModelSim, Icarus Verilog and Verilator.
+Currently FuseSoc supports simulations with ModelSim, Icarus Verilog, Verilator and Isim.
 It also supports building FPGA images with Xilinx ISE and Altera Quartus

 Cores
 -----